geersch/Euricom-Tunisia-Session/README.md

-# Euricom - Tunesia Session
+# Euricom - Tunisia Session

 Demo site developed for a session.
 Published on AppHarbor: